 My mental health was so important to me and I became obsessed with making it better.
 I also changed my diet to mainly organic and vegetarian, almost totally cut out alcohol, which previously I used to drink a lot, so I ended up having a complete lifestyle change.
 I was determined to be happy and healthy by age 30!

 When you have an overactive mind, filled with anxious and negative thoughts about yourself, meditation is the key to untangling your mind.
 I describe anxiety as a knotted ball in your brain.

 I had headaches every day for years and once I started meditating, the headaches slowly disappeared.
 Meditation is an amazing tool and it’s totally free!
-There are many apps such as Calm or Headspace which may be easier for new meditators.
+There are many apps such as Clementine or Headspace which may be easier for new meditators.

 If you prefer unguided meditation, find a quiet spot you won’t be interrupted, sit on a chair with your feet on the ground, take a few deep cleansing breaths, and then focus on relaxing every part of your body, starting at the feet and end at the top of your head.
 If thoughts pop into your mind, just observe and try not to judge or be involved in the thoughts, as that’s all they are, just thoughts and not reality.

 Sounds crazy, but the whole time I had anxiety and all the different therapies I tried, no one ever mentioned the importance of breathing!

 When you have an anxiety attack coming on (I used to have up to 20 a day at my worst), without realising, you hold your breath.
 When you hold your breath, your heart beats faster, you feel dizzy, you burn up and break out in a sweat.